Skip to main content

 Affiliated Organizations

 Affiliated Organizations are those that contribute to and are consistent with the mission and culture of the university.
 These organizations engage primarily in activities that benefit their own membership but may periodically engage in activities that benefit the larger campus community.
-Due to the variety and scope of Recognized Student Organizations at William & Mary, Affiliated Organizations shall be further appraised as either Affiliated-Green OR Affiliated-Gold.
+Due to the variety and scope of Recognized Student Organizations at William & Mary, Affiliated Organizations shall be further assessed as either Affiliated-Green OR Affiliated-Gold.
 Determinations shall be made based on the purpose, scope, complexity of activities, and perceived potential risk to participants and the university.

 Campus Recreation Sport Clubs (CRSC)